 Safari Terms & Conditions

-A minimum payment of 20% is required on confirmation and full balance payable before departure.
-Clients bookings are accepted on the understanding that the clients appreciate the possible risks inherent in travel and in particular adventurous activities such as trekking, climbing, walking safaris, game driving and diving.
+A minimum payment of 20% is required on confirmation and the full balance is payable before departure.
+Clients’ bookings are accepted on the understanding that the clients appreciate the possible risks inherent in travel and in particular adventurous activities such as trekking, climbing, walking safaris, game driving and diving.